Micro-Phonies (album): Reception

 The Rolling Stone Album Guide gave Micro-Phonies a more positive review, compared to its predecessors in the discography and called the duo's "most exhilarating work", highlighting the improvement in Cabaret Voltaire's ability to "convert its interest in static structures into anything resembling conventional dance music", although with limited melody.
 The guide praised its accessibility paired with "menace" of their previous records, noticing a pop appeal in the songs "Do Right" and "Spies in the Wires", created through the chemistry between Stephen Mallinder's vocals and Richard H. Kirk's "churning electronics".

 In AllMusic review, Ned Raggett favorably compared Micro-Phonies to the Cabaret Voltaire's previous discography, lauding its invention of "the shadowy, murkier side of industrial/noise experimentation".
 Raggett singled out the "funky, horn-heavy" song "James Brown", the "gripping" song "Sensoria", and brilliantly subtle "The Operative" as highlights.
 Raggett saw dub influences scattered throughout the album, in particular on "Digital Rasta".
-He also appreciated the Mallinder ability to "submerges his vocals into the music rather than calling overt attention to them".
+He also appreciated that Mallinder "submerges his vocals into the music rather than calling overt attention to them".